-A fundamental role of Internal Audit is to provide members and senior management with independent assurance on the Council's overall control environment, comprising the systems of governance, risk management, and internal control and to highlight control weaknesses together with recommendations for improvement.
+A fundamental role of Internal Audit is to provide members and seniormanagement with independent assurance on the Derby City Council's overall control environment, comprising the systems of governance, risk management, and internal control and to highlight control weaknesses together with recommendations for improvement.
 The annual Audit Plan sets out proposals on how this will be achieved in the year ahead.

-The Audit Plan must incorporate sufficient work to enable the Head of Audit to give an opinion on the adequacy of the Council's overall control environment.
+The Audit Plan must incorporate sufficient work to enable the Head of Audit to give an opinion on the adequacy of the Derby City Council's overall control environment.
 Internal Audit must therefore have sufficient resources to deliver the Audit Plan.

-The audit work planned for 2012/13 will inform the Head of Audit's opinion on the internal control environment that exists within the Council.
+The audit work planned for 2014/15 will inform the Head of Audit's opinion on the internal control environment that exists within Derby City Council.
 The Head of Audit reports his overall opinion to the Audit & Accounts Committee on an annual basis.

-This report provides members with an opportunity to challenge and approve the planned work of the Internal Audit service.
+This report provides Committee with an opportunity to challenge and approve the planned work of the Internal Audit service.
 As well as satisfying themselves that the methodology and arrangements for preparing the annual Audit Plan are robust.